keptn/keptn.github.io/content/docs/0.8.x/monitoring/dynatrace/best_practices/index.md

 ## Disable frequent issue detection

-Keptn relies on Dynatrace sending *brand new* alerts everytime a problem is detected.
-Therefore we need to disable the *Frequent Issue Detection* within Dynatrace.
-To do so, go to **Settings > Anomaly Detection > Frequent Issue Detection**, and disable all switches found in this menu:
+When using Keptn for automating operations, e.g., to trigger remediation actions to resolve a problem identified by Dynatrace, it is recommended to disable the *Frequent Issue Detection* within Dynatrace.
+If this feature is disabled, Dynatrace sends *brand new* alerts every time a problem is detected.
+To disable it, go to **Settings > Anomaly Detection > Frequent Issue Detection**, and toggle all switches found in this menu:

 {{< popup_image
     link="./assets/disable-fid.png"